mozilla-lockbox/mozilla-lockbox.github.io/architecture/fxa.md

 6. If user information is needed, the client sends an HTTPS `GET` request to the FxA userinfo endpoint (providing the access token as authorization)
 7. The FxA userinfo endpoint validates the authorization and (upon success) provides the user's profile information

-FxA access tokens are valid for 1209600 seconds (two weeks) by default, and can be revoked; FxA refresh tokens never expire and can be revoked.

 The hosted FxA deployments support [endpoint discovery](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Firefox_Accounts/Introduction#Endpoint_Discovery) as well as [documented details](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Firefox_Accounts/Introduction#Firefox_Accounts_deployments).

 ### Authentication and Authorization ###